docsifyjs/docsify/docs/themes.md

    }
    ```

-   ?> **Theme authors**: Consider providing instructions for loading your recommended web fonts manually instead of including them in your theme using `@import`.
+   > [!TIP] **Theme authors**: Consider providing instructions for loading your recommended web fonts manually instead of including them in your theme using `@import`.
 This allows users who prefer a different font to avoid loading your recommended web font(s) unnecessarily.

 4. Advanced styling may require custom CSS declarations.
 This is expected, however custom CSS declarations may break when new versions of Docsify are released.
 When possible, leverage [theme properties](#theme-properties) instead of custom declarations or lock your [CDN](cdn) URLs to a [specific version](cdn#specific-version) to avoid potential issues when using custom CSS declarations.